edkashinsky/reaper-reableton-scripts/README.md

 This package has 2 scripts "ek_Collapse selected tracks" and "ek_Expand selected tracks".
 They toggle selected tracks/envelope lanes between 3 states: small, medium, large.
 Execute one of these scripts on transport panel and put height values there

-## P.S.
+## Support and feedback

+Please fill free to contact me here or on [LinkedIn](https://www.linkedin.com/in/edkashinsky/) or [Facebook](https://www.facebook.com/edkashinsky.music/) if you have any questions.

-If you like scripts, you can support me via [PayPal](https://www.paypal.com/paypalme/kashinsky) or subscribe on my [Soundcloud](https://soundcloud.com/edkashinsky).
+If you like my scripts, you can support me via [PayPal](https://www.paypal.com/paypalme/kashinsky), [BuyMeACoffee](https://www.buymeacoffee.com/edkashinskd) or subscribe on my [Soundcloud](https://soundcloud.com/edkashinsky).